sourcegraph/handbook/content/departments/engineering/dev/tools/scaletesting.md

 #### Infrastructure

 The configuration for the Google Cloud infrastructure can be found be found in the [sourcegraph/infrastructure](https://github.com/sourcegraph/infrastructure/tree/main/scaletesting) repository.
 Here you will find configuration for the project, GKE cluster, Cloud SQL instances, secrets and anything else related to the configuraion of underlying components.
 It is not expected that these values will change often, nor should testing engineers be expected to manage this code, however contributions are always welcomed.

+A seperate compute instance also exists for the purpose of running long running and/or client-side intensive tests.
+The configration for which exists in the same [sourcegraph/infrastructure](https://github.com/sourcegraph/infrastructure/tree/main/scaletesting) repository.

+To access this instance, run the following command:
+`gcloud compute ssh --zone "us-central1-a" "devx"  --tunnel-through-iap --project "sourcegraph-scaletesting"`

 #### Application